About La Casa Del Califa

 Hotel façades 1989 & 1990, Palmeras del Califa rear façade 1999

 The origins of the hotel are in Plaza de España 17 where James Stuart lived from 1989 to 2007.
 Originally James rented out rooms in his house in an era where tourists were an unusual site on Vejer's quiet streets.
 By 1999 James had bought two neighbouring houses & the project was drawn up to convert the 3 houses into a small hotel.
 In 2001 James opened the hotel with his business partner Regli Alvarez with 8 rooms and a large sun terrace.
-In 2002 James & Regli with help from James Whaley (of the famous Hotel Hurricane in Tarifa) opened the Jardín del Califa restaurant and 6 more rooms.
+In 2002 James & Regli with support from the late James Whaley (of the famous Hotel Hurricane in Tarifa) opened the Jardín del Califa restaurant and 6 more rooms.
 In 2007 the Califa bought two more buildings which now incorporate the Teteria del Califa.
 In 2010 the Palmeras del Califa (originally a restoration project and home of the McDonough family) was incorporated in to the business.
 In 2018 the Califa Group has full ownership of all the buildings within the Califa complex.

 The union of the eleven houses that make up the Califa complex including Las Palmeras (four in the Plaza, six in Calle Cilla Vieja and one on Calle Triperia) are a good example of changing structures & the adaptability of Vejers’ houses where ‘seamless’ unions are easily made between different dwellings.
 In the whole complex seven cisterns (wells) have been found (two of them still in use), there are nine entries on four different streets, 16 different stairways, 90 windows, 70 doors (excluding internal room doors), six patios / courtyards & a cave.